thequeenbeebs/thequeenbeebs/README.md

 I am passionate about bettering other people’s lives and the world around us through code!

 - I'm playing around with testing for the first time, and using my new knowledge of React hooks to create my portfolio website.
-- Along with that, I am also taking a Data Structures & Algorithms course to get me in tip-top shape with Udemy.
+- Along with that, I am also taking a course in Python on Udemy, and hope to have my first Python project up and running soon!
 - I'm looking to collaborate on projects surrounding social justice, climate change, and other work that aligns with my values.
 - Fun fact: I am currently in SW Utah performing in Tuacahn Ampitheatre's 2021 Broadway season!